sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_36_HalfAndFullAdder/Quiz01.md

 **Description**

-a) This is Half adder circuit diagram.One XOR gate and one AND gate put together.This circuit has the property of adding two numbers.Its a one bit adder.

-b) This is Half adder circuit diagram.One XOR gate and one AND gate put together.This circuit has the property of adding two numbers.Its a one bit adder.

-c) This is Half adder circuit diagram.One XOR gate and one AND gate put together.This circuit has the property of adding two numbers.Its a one bit adder.

-d) This is Half adder circuit diagram.One XOR gate and one AND gate put together.This circuit has the property of adding two numbers.Its a one bit adder.
+This is Half adder circuit diagram.One XOR gate and one AND gate put together.This circuit has the property of adding two numbers.Its a one bit adder.

 ---
 ---